veecodes07/Laterrr/README.md

 ### features
 - one click save from any tab
+- **right-click any link** on any page → "🐊 Save to Laterrr" — no popup needed
 - deadline alerts for tasks — chrome notifies you on the day
 - filter by category
 - notes on every save
+- export all your saves to CSV
 - syncs across your chrome devices

 ---